Lupin the 3rd (film): Filming

 Filming began on October 3, 2013, and included scenes shot in Japan, Hong Kong, Singapore, and the Philippines, before moving to Thailand for two months.
 Principal photography concluded on December 26, 2013.

 Promotion

 The film's first promotional images of the cast were released on April 9.
 The first teaser for the film was released online on April 25, 2014, while the full trailer was uploaded on June 25.
 The full trailer features the theme song, "Trick Attack -Theme of Lupin the Third", which was written and performed by Tomoyasu Hotei.

 Release

 Upon release, the film reached second place at the Japanese box office.
 It then made its International release at LA EigaFest 2014 on September 15, 2015.
 It was released in Japan on DVD and Blu-ray on February 18, 2015 with a collector's edition.
 Madman Entertainment released their Blu-ray and DVD of the film in Australia on 24 June 2015 under their Asian film moniker, Eastern Eye.
+Discotek Media will release their Blu-ray of the film in North America in 2025.